top of page

 Allen Webber - Bass

-Mr. Allen Webber has been a Professor of Music at Palm Beach State College since 1989, where he currently directs the PBSC Concert Chorus..
+Mr. Allen Webber was Professor of Music at Palm Beach State College from 1989 to 2024, where he directed the PBSC Concert Chorus.
 He also served as the Visiting Director of Choral Activities at Paine College in Augusta, Georgia from 1986-1988.
 Allen has also been an integral part of the Palm Beach Post Pathfinder Scholarship program, serving as a vocal music judge for nearly thirty years.
 In 2013 and 2018, he taught choir and music theory at week-long summer music camps in St. Marc, Haiti.
 Allen has had various comprimario roles with the South Florida Opera Company (2000-2006), and sang the role of Dr. Spinnelloccio in the Palm Beach Atlantic University Opera Workshop's production of Puccini's Gianni Schicchi in 2006.
 Allen has worked with a variety of churches as a professional choral section leader and soloist, and since 2021 has sung with the choir of Bethesda-by-the-Sea Episcopal Church in Palm Beach.
 He was a percussionist and founding member of the Orchid City Brass Band.
 Allen was a member of the first-place Palm Beach State College Great Grown-Up Spelling Bee team (2005, 2013; participant 2001-present).
 He is the author of The History of Music Expounded in Verse, (Dubuque, IA: Kendall Hunt, 2010).
 He has a Bachelor of Arts in church music from Cedarville University, a Master of Music degree in music theory from Miami University, and has completed doctoral coursework toward a PhD in music theory at The Florida State University.

 bottom of page